ClaudiaYapuchura/ClaudiaYapuchura/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-claudiayapuchura21-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/claudia-yapuchura-saire/)](https://www.linkedin.com/in/claudia-yapuchura-saire//)
 ## Hi 👋
-I'm Claudia Yapuchura, I'm a Full Stack developer 👨‍💻 who is passionate about technologies, robotics and its entire ecosystem.
+I'm a Full Stack developer 👨‍💻 who is passionate about technologies, robotics and its entire ecosystem.

 <!--
 **ClaudiaYapuchura21/ClaudiaYapuchura21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.